StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/parameters-docker.md

 These settings accept:

-* A path to a directory containing worker definitions.
+* A path to a directory containing worker definitions
-* A path or URL (http/https) to a JSON file containing all worker definitions merged in one array.
+* A path or URL (http/https) to a JSON file containing all worker definitions merged in one array

 Available URLs for dockerized analyzers: